DCSO/tiffy/README.md

 $ ./tiffy.py --first-seen 2019-03-13 --last-seen 2019-07-13
 ```

-## Using the source, actor, category or family parameter
+### Using the Source, Actor, Category or Family parameter
 Sometimes it's necessary to get all IOC's from a specific attacker group or tool family.
 In most cases these are known
 under more than one name.
 Because of this, tiffy offers the capability to search for these values.